Our Amazing Team

 7th & 8th GRADE SOCIAL WORKER: Tiffany Walker

 Tiffany Walker began her career creating, implementing and evaluating youth development and health advocacy programs for non-profit organizations, public school districts, and major universities.
 As a result of her deep personal commitment to advocate for mental health literacy in vulnerable communities, she later shifted her career focus to counseling.
 Tiffany completed her Master’s degree from Columbia University School of Social Work and is licensed to practice Social Work in the state of New Jersey.
 Tiffany is also a certified Mental Health First Aid Instructor.
 She enjoys working with youth providing individual and group and family therapy.
-She is also the founder and Executive Director of Pathways Toward Peace, a NJ based non-profit whose mission is to provide mental health training to faith and community-based organizations.
+She is also the founder and Executive Director of Pathways Toward Peace, a NJ based non-profit whose mission is to provide mental health training to faith and community-based organization.

-ACADEMIC SUPPORT: Mrs. Amanda Quinn
+6th GRADE ELA TEACHER: Mrs. Amanda Quinn

-After spending time home with her young children, Amanda Quinn is back with Pride Academy serving as a full-time substitute teacher.
+After spending time home with her young children, Amanda Quinn is back with Pride Academy serving as a full-time teacher.
 A co-founder of Pride, Mrs. Quinn began her teaching career in Newark as a language arts teacher via the Jesuit Volunteer Corps.
 During her subsequent 14 year teaching career in Newark and East Orange, she has served as a 5th, 7th, and 8th grade ELA teacher, Director of Curriculum, Coordinator of Professional Development, and Coordinator of Outdoor Education.
 She graduated from St. Joseph’s University as a member of the Sigma Tau Delta English Honor Society, the Alpha Sigma Nu Jesuit Honor Society, and the winner of the Clinton Presidential National Service Award.
 She is thrilled to be able to support the Pride family of students, parents, and teachers onsite once more.